-One of 16 faculty members in the Department of Chemical Engineering, Dr. Farhad Ein-Mozaffari teaches Plant Design, Rheology, and Advanced Fluid Dynamics.
-He believes that the best coaches are those who know how to motivate.
-Read more about Dr. Ein-Mozaffari on his biography page, or view the full list of our faculty members on the Faculty page.
+One of 16 faculty members in the Department of Chemical Engineering, Dr. Hadis Zarrin teaches Membrane Technology (undergraduate and graduate).
+She believes that life as an engineer is an adventure.
+Read more about Dr. Zarrin on her biography page, or view the full list of our faculty members on the Faculty page.

 The Centre of Toronto

 Step out of the classroom and into the heart of Toronto, a city recently rated fourth most livable in the world by The Economist, external link.
 Connect with leaders in culture, business, health care or government.
 Find a local partner for your venture, intern at a downtown company or join a global movement.
 From here, you can go anywhere.

 "Choosing Ryerson for a bachelor’s degree in chemical engineering was the best decision I ever made to kick-start my career.
 My professors were always willing to share their depth and breadth of knowledge, and the close-knit community within the department created an ideal environment for learning.
 I consider myself really fortunate to have been a part of this program."

 Navneet Kaur, System Engineer at Ontario Power Generation